varunasthana92/Human_Detection_OpenCV/README.md

 # Known issues/bugs

 1) With small set of training data, the quality of output is not good.
 Many false positives are captured.
-2) cpplint error in header guards and so was required to added full path as a string for the guard.

 # Installing Doxygen and generating doxygen documentation
 ```